-Section 2.3 Here is the plan service area for Blue Medicare Advantage Choice (PPO)
+Section 2.2 Here is the plan service area for Blue Medicare Advantage Choice (PPO)

-Although Medicare is a Federal program, Blue Medicare Advantage Choice (PPO) is available only to individuals who live in our plan service area.
+Blue Medicare Advantage Choice (PPO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below:

-Our service area includes these counties in Kansas: Butler, Chase, Coffey, Cowley, Dickinson, Douglas, Franklin, Geary, Harvey, Jackson, Jefferson, Kingman, Linn, Lyon, Marion, McPherson, Miami, Morris, Osage, Pottawatomie, Reno, Riley, Sedgwick, Shawnee, Sumner and Wabaunsee.
+Our service area includes these counties in Kansas: Butler, Chase, Coffey, Cowley, Dickinson, Douglas, Franklin, Geary, Harvey, Jackson, Jefferson, Kingman, Linn, Lyon, Marion, McPherson, Miami, Morris, Osage, Pottawatomie, Reno, Riley, Sedgwick, Shawnee, Sumner, and Wabaunsee.

-If you plan to move out of the service area, please contact customer service (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Member Services to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.